xynister9/MapBuddy-TheCampusGuide/README.md

 # Take-Me-theCampusGuide
-Its a Directions Application for JC Bose University Campus
+This is an Directions Application for JC Bose University Campus

 Problem Statement :- So When we move to a new workplace or Campus like Colleges , Universities or even Offices we find trouble initially in finding places in the Campus .
 So the same happened with me and others whose 2 semesters had been online and we had to appear for end semester exams in offline mode for the first time and were not aware of campus yet .